 The Generator Units on the island of Ireland normally have a governor droop setting of 4%.
-The coordination of Droop settings ensures that Generator Units share the requirement for regulation in proportion to their size.
+The coordination of droop settings ensures that Generator Units share the requirement for regulation in proportion to their size.
 Therefore, at the start of the SEM, this was the value adopted for UREG.
 As the technical characteristics of the Generator Units on the system have not changed, no change to this parameter value is necessary.
+This value will also be 4% for I-SEM go-live.